bgulbis/Resident_Data_Science/lecture_03.md

 Common Mistakes
 ========================================================

+* Trying to collect and analyze everything in the same place
 * Minimal preparation and testing
 * Recording aggregated data
-    - CrCl vs. Age, Weight, Gender, SCr
+    - Platelet decrease > 50% from baseline
-    - Heparin in units/day
+    - Heparin dose in units/day
 * Using tools which are not designed for efficient data collection
     - Poorly organized fields
-    - Spreadsheets (without a form)
+    - Spreadsheets (without a data entry form)
-* Trying to collect and analyze everything in the same place

 Separate Steps
 ========================================================